Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 Inside the ships, marine oil lamps could be suspended from the cabin top or affixed to the bulkheads on gimbaled mounts which allowed for a consistent light below decks on even the roughest of passages.
 Today electrical lighting has replaced the need for oil lamps onboard ships.
-However, most modern day mariners keep at least one oil lamp onboard as a backup incase their electrical systems fail.
+However, most modern-day mariners keep at least one oil lamp on board as a backup in case their electrical systems fail.
 Nothing can top the true sailing ambiance of going below decks after a long day sailing and lighting up the cabin with a traditional marine oil lamp.
 Most sailors view their oil lamp as the prized centerpiece of their boat's decor.

-Oil Lamps Today
+Types of Oil Lamps Today

-Many different types of nautical oil L\lamps exist.
+Many different types of nautical oil lamps exist.
 Some are for interior lighting.
-Others focus on function lighting such as navigation lights, anchor lights, and hurricane lights.
+Others focus on function lighting, such as navigation lights, anchor lights, and hurricane lights.
 Oil lamps can hang from the ceiling over the center settee or be affixed to the walls to provide light to read by while laying in your bunk.
 Here is a look a some of the different types of oil lamps available.

-Marine oil lamps are also a wonderful addition to any home, providing a candle lit ambiance to any room as well as creating a source of light incase of a power outage during the cold winter months.
+Marine oil lamps are also a wonderful addition to any home, providing a candle-lit ambiance to any room as well as creating a source of light in case of a power outage during the cold winter months.
 It's always nice to be the only house on the street that still has light (and some heat) when the rest of the neighborhood is left in darkness.

-Wall Mounted Oil Lamps
+Wall-Mounted Oil Lamps

-Most wall mounted marine oil lamps come with a gimbaled fixture to allow the lamp to remain upright while the boat rocks and rolls with the sea.
-They also come with a glass chimney and a soot catch which is positioned above the flame to keep your ceiling from turing black.
+Most wall-mounted marine oil lamps come with a gimbaled fixture to allow the lamp to remain upright while the boat rocks and rolls with the sea.
+They also come with a glass chimney and a soot catch which is positioned above the flame to keep your ceiling from turning black.
 Generally, these oil lamps are smaller in size and create a wonderful source of light for reading or other small tasks around the cabin.
 Reflector plates can be added behind them to increase their lighting effect.